Windsor, Ontario weeping statue: Shrine

 Ibrahim's visions led to people visiting her in her home.
-In June 2010 a family of Chaldean Catholics from Detroit gifted Ibrahim with a four-foot statue of the Virgin.
+In June 2010 a family of Chaldean Catholic Assyrians from Detroit gifted Ibrahim with a four-foot statue of the Virgin.
 Ibrahim reported that on July 1 her daughter noticed that the statue was weeping oil.
 Mary then requested Ibrahim to move the statue outside.
 She did this, putting the statue in an enclosed pedestal on her front lawn.
 Shortly after the shrine was created, Ibrahim began to report that she was secreting oil from her own hands.

 The weeping continued after the shrine was created.
 It was said that the statue smiled during the day but wept at night.
 Immediately after the statue was put outside, visitors came to see the alleged miracle, to pray at the sacred space, to have prayers answered or to receive healing.
 Some of the visitors reported that they had indeed been cured of ailments after praying at the shrine.
 One woman testified that her teenage granddaughter was cured of leukemia after Ibrahim anointed her with the holy oil: “She just put the oil on her, prayed for her….
 The doctor said her blood, everything was normal”.
 Pilgrims arrived with cotton balls, q-tips and makeup remover to collect these tears of oil.
 The Mother of God was believed to have been crying out of heartbreak for the state of the world, with some of the pilgrims also inferring an apocalyptic warning.

 Ibrahim reportedly felt disappointed at the lack of support she received from the Roman Catholic and Orthodox churches, even though many pilgrims from both of these faiths had visited the shrine.
 A spokesman for the local Roman Catholic diocese said that “It’s not within our jurisdiction to investigate”, as Ibrahim was Orthodox and that “any investigation that could be done, would be done by the Orthodox Church.”
 Parishes were advised not to promote the site.
 A spokesman for the Orthodox Diocese of Windsor issued a statement saying the claims were being “investigated under the watchful eye of our bishop”.
 Father John Ayoub of St. Ignatius of Antioch Church, the church where Ibrahim worshipped, said that while he did not personally believe the claims, others were free to do so and that Ibrahim remained a beloved parishioner.
 He also said that he had received several phone calls from supporters of Ibrahim, angry that he had not confirmed her claims.